jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ##### Fighter Feats

 - **Berserk:** When you hit and deal harm, you may make additional tests to deal harm until you fail
-- **Precise Strike** When you hit and deal harm, you may turn strong hits into double harm
+- **Precise Strike:** When you hit and deal harm, you may turn strong hits into double harm
 - **Protect:** You may take the BOD harm that someone nearby would have taken instead of them

 #### Thief